wp-plugins/shutto/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-shutto is a service for authoring and optimization from PC Website to smartphone site.
+"shutto" is a service for authoring and optimization from PC Website to smartphone site.
 This plugin makes it easy to convert your WordPress into a smartphone site.

 == Description ==
+*Important!
+Currently , shutto plugin does not support*

-shutto is a service for authoring and optimization from PC Website to smartphone site.
+"shutto" is a service for authoring and optimization from PC Website to smartphone site.
 This plugin makes it easy to convert your WordPress into a smartphone site.

 shutto (Japanese Only)